pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/index.md

 If everything went well, the KAR artifact will be located at `assemblies/target`.

-## Deploy the OSGi Artifact
+# Deploy the OSGi Artifact

-See [OSGi/Karaf Artifacts Deployment](../osgi-deployment) for quick instructions on how to deploy the KAR file you just built.
+See [OSGi Artifacts Deployment](../osgi-deployment) for quick instructions on how to deploy the KAR file you just built.

 If everything went well, you should now see your visualization being offered in Analyzer and/or PDI: